-Alaskan malamute’s ears are low on their head and point forward.
-In contrast, Siberian Huskies’ ears stand straight up on their heads and make them look more alert.
+Alaskan malamute’s ears are low on their heads and point forward.
+In contrast, Siberian huskies’ ears stand straight up on their heads and make them look more alert.

 Both the Alaskan Malamute and the Siberian Husky have almost the same behavior and temperament.
-Both breeds are very cheerful, loving, playful, and very calm in nature.
+Both breeds are very cheerful, loving, playful, and calm.
 Both have a high prey drive.

-Siberian Huskies want to socialize and play and work.
+Siberian huskies want to socialize, play, and work.
 They are very good with children and love to play and have fun with them.

 In contrast, the Alaskan Malamute is also a working dog.
 They are also suitable for children.
 But due to the size of Malamutes, it is advised not to keep them unattended around children.

-In contrast, the Alaskan Malamute is somewhat calmer in nature.
+In contrast, the Alaskan Malamute is somewhat calmer.
 This calm nature makes them excellent companion dogs.
 Malamutes are often used as therapy dogs.
-Their soft nature, calm attitude, and their love for people attract everyone.
+Their soft nature, calm attitude, and love for people attract everyone.

-Siberian husky howls a lot.
-In contrast, Alaskan Malamutes also howl but not as loudly as Huskies.
+The Siberian husky howls a lot.
+In contrast, Alaskan Malamutes also howl, but not as loudly as Huskies.

 Both the Alaskan Malamute and the Siberian Husky are also friendly with strangers.
-They are neither watchdogs.
+They are not watchdogs.
 They never want to live in a closed environment.
 They always need an open environment.
-Where they can roam, run and play spontaneously.
+Where they can roam, run, and play spontaneously.

 Siberian Husky VS Alaskan Malamute Coats